-Preventing Sex Discrimination, Including Sexual Harassment And Sexual Violence
+Keeping Our Campus Safe: Preventing Sex Discrimination, Including Sexual Harassment And Sexual Violence

-- Notice of Compliance with Title IX
+- Notice of Compliance

-- Prohibited Sex Discrimination
+- Sex Discrimination for Title IX Purposes

 - Medical Attention

-- Reporting Sex Discrimination Including Sexual Harassment Sexual Violence
+- Reporting Sex Discrimination

 - Amnesty for Other Potential Policy Violations

-- Appeal from Title IX Hearing Decision
+- The Appeal from Title IX Hearing Decision

 DeSales University does not discriminate on the basis of sex, race, color, national origin, ancestry, disability, age or veteran status in the administration of its admissions policies, educational policies, employment, scholarship programs, loan programs, athletic and other school—administered programs.

-In addition, students, employees and others may bring questions, concerns or complaints about sex discrimination, including any type of sexual harassment or sexual violence, to the attention of DeSales University’s Title IX Professionals:
+Students, employees, and others can raise concerns and make reports of discrimination without fear of reprisal or retaliation.
+Anyone with questions, concerns, or complaints about discrimination at DeSales University including any type of sexual harassment or sexual violence, may bring these issues to the attention of the University’s Title IX Professionals:

 Title IX is part of the Education Amendments of 1972.
 It is a law that was enacted by the United States government to prohibit discrimination on the basis of sex in education programs or activities operated by recipients of federal financial assistance.
 Title IX applies to DeSales University because the University is a recipient of federal financial assistance.
 Title IX reads: "No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving federal financial assistance."